mattsta/actionboard/ARCHITECTURE.md

 *   **Scalability of `LiveUpdateManager`:** For a large number of connections, the in-memory list in `LiveUpdateManager` might become a bottleneck.
 Consider using a message broker like Redis Pub/Sub for broadcasting in such scenarios.
 *   **More Sophisticated Client-Side State Management:** For very complex UIs with many live-updating elements, a more structured client-side approach (e.g., a minimal JavaScript framework or state management library) might be beneficial, though the goal here is to keep client-side JS light.
 *   **Persistence of Current Page:** Currently, refreshing the browser will revert to the default page (or the page specified in the URL if `hx-push-url` is used effectively).
 User's last selected tab could be persisted (e.g., in localStorage or a cookie) for a more seamless experience across sessions, though this adds client-side complexity.
+*   **Content Sync on Nav Update:** If a live navigation update removes the currently viewed page for a client, its main content area won't automatically change until the user clicks a new tab.
+More sophisticated handling could redirect or clear content.